Homepage > Education and Learning > Schools > Find a School > School Search

 Risk assessments are shared with teaching and support staff.

-The SENCO, Mr Hammersley, is in the process of the National SENCo Award.
-He has teaching experience across both Key Stage 1 and 2, working in Staffordshire and Stoke-On-Trent over the past 10 years in various roles, including 1:1 support and teacher.
-He has been in post as SENCO at St Giles’ since January 2021.
-As well as his role as SENCO, he is also the Year 2 class teacher, Designated Mental Health Lead, Designated Online Safety Safeguarding Lead, Designated Teacher for Looked After Children and Computing Curriculum Lead.
+The SENCO, Miss A Hawley, is in the process of the National SENCo Award.
+She has teaching experience across both Key Stage 1 and 2, working in Staffordshire and Stoke-On-Trent as a teacher.
+She has been in post as SENCO at St Giles’ since September 2024.
+As well as her role as SENCO, she is also the Year 5 class teacher and DT Curriculum Lead.

 There is an ongoing programme of In-Service training for all members of staff.
 Whole school training also takes place, where appropriate.
 The SENCo attends courses on SEND issues in order to keep up to date with local and national issues and to share good practice.